Test-Time Alignment via Hypothesis Reweighting: Experiments

-\textbf{Comparison with fine-tuning on target data.} As an upper bound for performance from targeted fine-tuning, we compare our results with those of models fine-tuned on the helpful-base and harmless-base training sets in the Anthropic-HH dataset.
+\textbf{Fine-tuning on target data.} We compare \ours{} against models fine-tuned on the helpful-base and harmless-base training sets in the Anthropic-HH dataset.
 Results in~\cref{tab:hh_vs_finetune} indicate that while targeted fine-tuning models achieve higher performance in their respective target metrics, they significantly reduce performance in the other.
 In contrast, our \ours{}-adapted ensemble not only increases performance across each data distribution but also retains or slightly improves performance in the other split.
+We emphasize that we show fine-tuning performance only as a point of comparison; \textbf{fine-tuning a model for a target distribution is usually too computationally expensive to perform at inference time and is therefore not a practical solution for inference-time alignment}.

+\textbf{Few-shot prompting.} We compare \ours{} with few-shot prompting using GPT-4o-mini on two datasets from RewardBench.
+As shown in~\cref{tab:few_shot_prompting}, \ours{} consistently outperforms GPT-4o-mini across all sample sizes.
+Even in the zero-shot setting, specialized reward models like \ours{} achieve higher performance than general-purpose language models like GPT-4o-mini.
+Notably, we observe that too many few-shot examples can actually harm performance, as seen with GPT-4o-mini's performance drop after N=10 for donotanswer and N=20 for refusals.
+These results demonstrate that specialized reward models with inference-time adaptation can more efficiently leverage few-shot examples than general-purpose language models.